CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. Suru scans default directory for previous save database during start-up
+1. Suru scans default directory for previous save database during start-up.
-2. Save database is loaded into memory from default file location
+2. Save database is loaded into memory from default file location.
-3. Suru runs as per normal
+3. Suru runs as per normal.

 Use case ends.

 **Extensions**

 2a.
-File not found in default directory
+File not found in default directory.

 >2a1.
 Suru request user to locate database file or create new database file.<br>
  Use case resumes at step 2.